Ansel Elgort Makes Love To Girlfriend In Naked Sexy Bathtub Music Video

 A photo posted by anselelgort (@anselelgort) on

-In the video, the actor is seen showing off his ripped abs and torso before climbing into a bath with his real-life girlfriend, on-again-off-again girlfriend, Violetta Komyshan.
+In the video, the actor is seen showing off his ripped abs and torso before climbing into a bath with his real-life on-again, off-again girlfriend, Violetta Komyshan.
 The TV star posted the video on social media this past Monday with the caption, “Out in 5 days.
-Midnight release Friday 12:01 am Est”.
-The steamy video clip includes some lyrics that have been included on the dance track.
+Midnight release Friday 12:01 am Est.” The steamy video clip includes some lyrics that have been included on the dance track.
 The video has been directed by Ansel’s brother, Warren Elgort, and features Ansel’s high school sweetheart sharing a bath and bedroom scene with him.

-In a preview of the video, the singer/actor get deeply passionate with his ballerina girlfriend, while another scene depicts him shirtless before climbing into bed with the brunette beauty.
+In a preview of the video, the singer/actor got deeply passionate with his ballerina girlfriend, while another scene depicts him shirtless before climbing into bed with the brunette beauty.
 The super swanky tub scene features the couple getting either clean or dirty, depending on your interpretation of the video’s message.

 I'm so hype, #Thief is essentially coming out in 73 hours, Friday morning at 12:01am est